mcrescimanno/GridParser/README.md

 }
 ```

-Here is how you can use it for the TextGrid file included in the repo:
+Here is how the parser can be used on the TextGrid file corresponding to the figure above:

 ```python
 >>> import gridParser